 Additional information pursuant to Article 10 EU Directive

-Our firm was elected auditors of the consolidated and individual financial statements for the fiscal year ending on 30 September 2021 by the General Meeting held on 16 December 2020.
-On 6 April 2021, the Supervisory Board has granted our firm the mandate to audit the company's financial statements for the fiscal year ending on 30 September 2021.
-The fiscal year ending on 30 September 2021 is the first year the Group was audited by our firm.
+Our firm was elected auditors of the consolidated and individual financial statements for the fiscal year ending on 30 September 2022 by the General Meeting held on 17 December 2021.
+On 9 February 2022, the Supervisory Board has granted our firm the mandate to audit the company’s financial statements for the fiscal year ending on 30 September 2022.
+We have been the Group’s auditors without interruption since the fiscal year ending 30 September 2021.

 We hereby declare that our audit opinion presented in section “Report on the Consolidated Financial Statements” reconciles with the additional report to the Audit Committee pursuant to Article 11 of the EU Directive.